rohitmultani/React.Js-Notes/06/ReactAnimation.md

 # TransitionGroup

 This component is used to manage a set of transition components (Transition and CSSTransition) in a list.
 It is a state machine that controls the mounting and unmounting of components over time.
+The Transition component does not define any animation directly.
+Here, how 'list' item animates is based on the individual transition component.
+It means, the "TransitionGroup" component can have different animation within a component.